Fitting Barrier Shield

-Mass loaded barrier membrane that has multiple uses, soundproofing for walls, floors, ceilings and enclosures.
+Mass loaded barrier shield membrane has multiple uses, soundproofing for walls, floors, ceilings and enclosures.

 - Thickness 2.5mm and 5mm